The Ocean Project: World Ocean Day

+Youth initiative

 The Ocean Project collaborative youth initiative helps to develop a broad, diverse, active, and united youth constituency for our climate and ocean.
 Connecting with zoo, aquarium, museums and other youth-focused organizations, the initiative seeks to accelerate youth engagement and leadership worldwide.
 The Ocean Project empowers youth to become ocean champions and provides opportunities to connect directly with policymakers and corporate leaders.
 Among The Ocean Project youth activities, the World Ocean Day Youth Advisory Council shapes and grows development of World Ocean Day and leads conservation action year-round.
 The Sea Youth Rise Up annual advocacy campaign was started on World Ocean Day in 2016, and is designed to connect youth from within and beyond The Ocean Project network and provide a platform for youth to express their ideas directly with decision-makers.
 The Ocean Project argues that "with nearly half of the world's population under the age of 25, it is imperative that young people step up as leaders at an early age."